tusqasi/distributed-compute/README.md

 ---

 Stuff done by the service:
-1. Listen for `POST` requests from the [frontend](https://github.com/frontend)
+1. Listen for `POST` requests from the
-2. Save the image to disk
-3. Do a little `convert input_imagee -resize scale% output_image`. `convert` command is available to install on most linux distros
+2. Do a little operation with Pillow
-4. Send the scaled image back
+3. Send the scaled image back
-5. After the request is done, send the orginal image to the [storage service](https://github.com/tusqasi/distributed-storage), along with the user_id and scale factor to be put away for later use

 ## Routes
 POST `/scale`